n8n-io/n8n-docs/docs/code-examples/ai-code.md

 In the third Code node, enter this prompt:

-> The data in "Mock Slack" represents a user in Slack.
-It always contains only one item.
-The data in "Mock Notion" represents all Notion users.
+> The slack data contains only one item.
+The input data represents all Notion users.
 Sometimes the person property that holds the email can be null.
 I want to find the notionId of the Slack user and return it.

 Take a look at the code the AI generates.